sophierenshaw/workhuman-seniorqa/README.md

 This script contains a number of GET endpoints, including one with a mocked database and one with an SQLite database.
 The GET /query request takes a string as the query param and will throw a 400 error if there is no parameter provided.
-The GET /query/{query} request queries the mocked db and will throw a 400 error if the query parameter is not provided and a 404 if it's not found Further work needed on this as tests are failing.
+The GET /query/{query} request queries the mocked db and will throw a 400 error if the query parameter is not provided and a 404 if it's not found.
+Further work needed on this as tests are failing.
 The GET /query/sql/{query} request queries an SQLite db and will throw a 400 error if the query parameter is not provided and a 404 if it's not found.
 Further work needed on this as tests are failing.

 **Tests**: `task3/test_api.py`